-Study your loan statements often.
-Make yourself aware of the selling prices of other homes in your neighborhood.
-If your mortgage is under five years old, chances are you haven't made much progress with the principal ? it's been mostly interest.
+Keep a running total of your principal payments.
+Also stay aware of the price that other homes are purchased for in your neighborhood.
+If your loan is under five years old, probably you haven't made much progress with the principal ? it's been mostly interest.

 Once your equity has risen to the required twenty percent, you are close to canceling your PMI payments, once and for all.
 You will first let your lending institution know that you are asking to cancel your PMI.
 Lenders ask for proof of eligibility at this point.
 Usually lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your equity and eligibility for canceling PMI.